harisbabic/Garden/TABLES.md

 | Carrot      | Spring/Fall     | 7-24                    | Direct Seed               |
 | Pumpkin     | Summer          | 20-35                   | Direct Seed               |

-### Explanation
-- **Planting Season**: The best time of year to plant.
-- **Ideal Temperature**: The temperature range in which the plant thrives.
-- **Direct Seed or Transplant**: Whether the plant should be directly seeded in the garden or transplanted from seedlings.

 ## Table 2: Soil pH Levels

 | Plant Name  | Optimal pH Range |